International applicants

 Applying to study at UNSW Medicine requires several steps.
 To ensure you meet all deadlines, please review the important dates tab.
 Please read the following instructions before beginning your application.

-• UNSW Admissions: If you’re not sitting an Australian or New Zealand Year 12 exam, or if you have completed all or part of a tertiary degree program, you’ll need to submit your application through UNSW Admissions.
-You can apply through UNSW Admissions Apply Online.
+- UNSW Apply Online: If you’re not sitting an Australian or New Zealand Year 12 exam or the International Baccalaureate Diploma, or if you have completed all or part of a tertiary degree program, you’ll need to submit your application through UNSW Apply Online.
 You should submit the documents required for your application as soon as possible as we hold interviews throughout the year and make offers to the program on a rolling basis until all places are filled.
 Consequently, there is a possibility that places may be filled before the application closing dates.

-• UAC application: If you’re sitting an Australian or New Zealand Year 12 examination you must apply through the Universities Admissions Centre (UAC).
-If you’re sitting the International Baccalaureate Diploma exam, you can apply via UAC or UNSW Admissions.
+- UAC application: If you’re sitting an Australian or New Zealand Year 12 examination or the International Baccalaureate Diploma, you must apply through the Universities Admissions Centre (UAC).

-• This step only applies to applicants who submit a UAC application or applicants studying in UNSW Foundation Studies.
-Applicants who submit their application via the UNSW Admissions Team (the Apply Online system) are not required to complete an application via MAP.
+This step only applies to applicants who submit a UAC application or applicants studying in UNSW Foundation Studies.
+Applicants who submit their application via Apply Online are not required to complete an application via MAP.

 The UNSW Medicine Application Form is available to complete and submit from early April in the year before your desired commencement at UNSW Medicine.
 Once you've started your application, you'll receive an email containing your receipt which is your password.
 You must log back in and submit your application by the deadline.
 The application deadline and other important dates can be found in the ‘Important Dates’ tab.